 Forgiveness.
 Yes, it’s a hard concept to grasp when the overwhelm of what you’re feeling is all-consuming.
 Forgiveness is not an overnight process.
 It’s usually a somewhere-in-the-middle stage of the healing journey.
 Forgiveness is hard because it means you have to dig deep.
 You’re required to extend a great deal of compassion to yourself.
 To accept your faults and love yourself harder in spite of them.
 To accept that the result could not have been any different.
 Yet, you now have the choice to be better.

 Choose yourself.
 Over and over until choosing yourself becomes a habit; a natural feeling to prioritize your wants and needs.
 In choosing yourself, you automatically emphasize the setting of clear boundaries.
 Communicate these boundaries.
 Let them know how you need to be treated.
-It’s a selfish act born out of a deeper love and commitment to your core values.
+It’s a selfish act born out of deeper love and commitment to your core values.
 Anyone daring to overstep must be put in their place.

 Unlearning.
 This usually goes all the way back to your childhood.
 How were you taught to love yourself and others?
 What examples did you have of love around you growing up?
 What triggers cause you to become absent-minded or allow you to put yourself in vulnerable positions?
 How have the events of your past shaped how you view things now?
 Everyone has unpacked baggage.
 It takes a strong desire for healing in order to go to these places, look, feel, and commit to change.

 Time.
 All of these things take time.
 Time, like rest, is fundamental along the journey.
 You are dissecting and unearthing some deep stuff.
 Likely, stuff that you’ve never wanted to face.
-Discoveries that need time to absorb and undergo its own processing and healing.
+Discoveries that need time to absorb and undergo their own processing and healing.

 Self-betrayal is traumatic.
 It stays with you in the worst and best possible ways.
 It often looks like neglecting yourself, denying your needs, dismissing your feelings, pretending to be okay to appease another, etc. And the way back to you begins with loving yourself harder.